vedamsh95/Robot_controller/README.md

 ## Information for testing the code

-The controller supports plotting a vector of configurations.
+The controller supports plotting a vector of configurations and other visualizations.
 To do so it makes use of a wrapper library called matplotlibcpp (https://github.com/lava/matplotlib-cpp) which uses the python library matplotlib.
 To be able to use this functionality, one has to install python3 and matplotlib.
 However, this functionality can be disabled completely in the root cmake script so that none of this is required.
-Additionally one can disabled the plotting functionality in code in PTP.cpp in the constructor.
+Additionally one can disabled the plotting functionality in code for ptp, lin, and splines.
 This might be useful since showing the plots blocks the controller.

 Others changes to the internal API that need to be considered:

 1. SixDPos* get_pos_from_config(Configuration* config);

    -> Unchanged